-The Department of Chemistry and Forensic Science at Waynesburg University will hold its annual Science Day Thursday, Dec.
-4. Organized in conjunction with the Office of Admissions and the American Chemical Society, local high school students and University applicants have the opportunity to spend the day as a science student.
+Waynesburg University’s Department of Chemistry and Forensic Science will hold its annual Science Day event Thursday, Dec.
+8. The event will primarily host prospective students who will have the opportunity to spend the day as a science student at the University.

 # # #